Which 1app smart control mode should you use?

 - you want lower grid dependence

-- you prefer calmer, easier-to-understand battery behaviour
+- you prefer easier-to-understand battery behaviour

 Do not use it when: